langit/jael/brief.rst

 It is important to check if all fields of an object is properly initialized.
-It seems this can be checked at Type Interpretation: since code is followed through for type inference, it is also possible to check if fields/variables are initialized (assigned to) or not.
+It seems this can be checked at Type Interpretation: since code is followed through for type inference, it is also possible to check if a field/variable is initialized (assigned to) or not before a reading of its value.
 When there are branches in the code, a field/variable is considered fully initialized if and only if all branches fully initialize it (this can be applied recursively to all branches as well).
-Meanwhile, the type interpretor also ensures that when fields/variables are read, they are fully initialized, otherwise a warning/error mey be reported.
-A warning is reported if multiple partial initializations are attempted sequentially before a reading, otherwise (only one attempt before a reading) an error is reported.
+Meanwhile, the type interpretor also ensures that when fields/variables are read, they are fully initialized, otherwise a warning/error may be reported.
+A warning is reported if multiple partial initializations are attempted sequentially before a reading (should it be an error too? because if that does not cause an initialization error, then some branches without initialization must never be reached), otherwise (only one attempt before a reading) an error is reported.

 No default values will be assumed, all fields/variables must be fully initialized before value reading is allowed.
 This also provides the opportunity to check